-- Show respect for yourself and others. - Be in assigned seat, ready to work and with all materials, when the bell rings. - Follow directions the first time they are given. - Keep hands, feet, and objects to yourself. - Use a pleasant voice when talking to others.
+- Show respect for yourself and others. - Be in the assigned seat, ready to work and with all materials, when the bell rings. - Follow directions the first time they are given.

+- Keep hands, feet, and objects to yourself. - Use a pleasant voice when talking to others.

-Sexual Harassment
+C. Sexual Harassment

 Rio School District prohibits student sexual harassment.
-Student sexual harassment includes both student-to student harassment and adult-to student harassment.
+Student sexual harassment includes student-to-student, adult-to-student, or adult-to-adult harassment.
 Sexual harassment is any unwelcome sexual behavior from another person and can include sexual comments, jokes, rumors, graffiti, or touching or staring in a sexual way.
 Students who sexually harass other students at school, at a school related activity or while going to, or coming from school, will be disciplined.
 Appropriate student discipline for sexual harassment may include suspension and/or expulsion.
 Students who believe that they have been sexually harassed either by an adult or by another student should immediately tell the school principal, a teacher, or a school counselor so that the District can take action to stop the harassment and protect the student.